Historical-Expansion-Mod/Greater-Flavor-Mod/README.md

 * Erling Kristiansen
 * GLitchesHaxBadAudio
 * Sarif#2056
+* Dukeçza Victor
+* Batislav
+* the based department

 As well as the original developer of HFM, the one and only: SighPie

-Additional asset credits:

-* Dukeçza Victor

 ## Discord